yourskc/moil_httpserver/README.md

 # MOIL Http Server

-A Node.js web app used for generating compute-intensive matrices for MOIL anypoint operations.
+A Node.js web app used to generate MOIL anypoint matrices.

-development environment for myself:

-skc-win10

-PowerShell -

-cd C:\Users\skc\source\repos\moil_httpserver

 ## 1. Download